 Off-bottom oysters are quite a commitment in terms of time, money, and physical labor, but these are premium oysters that can fetch good and consistent prices on the half-shell market.

-If you end up choosing the off-bottom farming technique, we’ve got a business plan that’s specifically tailored for your needs.
-Check out the link below to estimate the cost of your new venture.Off Bottom Business Plan
+If you end up choosing the off-bottom farming technique, we’ve got a budget tool that’s specifically tailored for your needs.
+Check out the link below to estimate the cost of your new venture.Off Bottom Budget Tool

-There are currently two commercial oyster seed suppliers in Alabama.
+There are currently three commercial oyster seed suppliers in Alabama.
 Please contact them for seed availability and pricing.

 Murder Point Oyster Company